Date of Award

 The work presented here demonstrates an mLSI integrated acoustofluidic platform that offers versatility while maintaining a robust fabrication process.
 In particular, conductive liquid metal-based acoustic transducers integrated with micromechanical valves to facilitate dynamic switching of the resonant frequency of the device and generated surface acoustic waves (SAWs) is demonstrated.
 Shortcomings in the fabrication of fluidic channels for mLSI integrated acoustofluidic applications are examined, and solutions to these problems are presented.
 A novel and scalable soft-lithographic method is introduced, that allows for the fabrication of large valvable channels with tunable height that exceeds practical limitations dictated by previous photolithographic techniques.
 A thorough characterization of this method and demonstration of its robustness are included here as a promising data to promote further exploration of the technique as a viable commercial solution for the fabrication of many classes of mLSI bio-devices.
 The testing of a computeraided design software, Columba, is briefly discussed.

 Freitas, Daniel, "Membrane Deflection-based Fabrication and Design Automation for Integrated Acoustofluidics" (2018).
-Electrical Engineering Master's Theses.
+Electrical and Computer Engineering Master's Theses.
 2.